hilbix/tino/howto/firefox.md

 Now there is still missing:  How to bring back a global close button for TABs, which lives on a fixed interface position.
 (Like keeping a Chainsaw somewhere in a hut in the forest, just in case you want to cut a tree.)

+BTW: There once was a time, where extensions existed, which brought back the feature which was removed by Mozilla a long time ago.
+However this was for the great ancient times, where extensions of such kind still were allowed.
+These times now have passed, since FF 56, winter has come and the ecosystem has died.
+You decide if this is good or bad.
+But one thing cannot be denied:  The world lost some freedom.
+Freedom to do good.
+And freedom to do evil.

+If you think, this is good, then think again.
+As Entropy cannot get lower, it is impossible to make the world more easy.
+All you can do is to increase the disturbance.
+As Mozilla did.